3 Reasons You Aren't Going to Stretch Your Way Out of Pain

 SOLUTION 2 – for foot problems

-For sufferers of foot pain, hip pain and plantar faciitis who need to stretch a lot there are ways of stopping this build up of tightness.
+For sufferers of foot pain, hip pain and plantar fasciitis who need to stretch a lot there are ways of stopping this build up of tightness.
 The easiest way to stop the build up of tightness in the foot, hip and calf is to wear flexible custom orthotics.
 Custom orthotics mimic what natural surfaces do for the foot by offering a flexible shock absorption for the arch… something that hard flat surfaces like concrete do not provide.

 For those of you who suffer crippling pains like hip pain and plantar fasciitis but work in a corporate environment be advised that at my clinic we can easily prescribe orthotics that comfortably fit any shoe.